hiper2d/ai-llm-playground/README.md

 ### Restaurant Advisor

-This chat-bot is aware of restaurant database in MongoDB and is capable of finding the best one nearby.
+This chatbot is aware of restaurant database in MongoDB and is capable of finding the best one nearby.
 It combines vector semantic search with geo-location MongoDb Atlas Index search.
 It is quite awesome:
 I will add more details of how to setup it and how to configure a free MongoDb Cloud database cluster with search indexes.

+It supports StreamLit and Flask servers.

 ![restaurant-advisor.png](images/restaurant-advisor.png)

 ### AI Girlfriend

 A simple chat using Langchain, Streamlit, and OpenAI API.
 It uses a prompt to add some personality to the ChatGPT and make use it has some memory of the conversation.
 And it can voice-talk almost like a real human using Elevenlabs API.
-I use [Elevenlabs](https://elevenlabs.io/speech-synthesis) to generate a voice and [FlowGPT](https://flowgpt.com/) to generate prompts
+I use the [Elevenlabs](https://elevenlabs.io/speech-synthesis) API (which is free) to generate a voice in a browser (StreamLit allows to play it).
+The [FlowGPT](https://flowgpt.com/) service was helpful to come up with a prompt.
+The voice is very impressive.

 ![ai-girlfriend.png](images/ai-girlfriend.png)